janwilmans/nullptr/_posts/2019-01-03-better-cpp-software-engineer.md

     *   [Effective Modern C++ by Scott Meyers][18] [>bol<][19]
     *   [C++ concurrency in action by Anthony Williams][20] [>link<][21]

-I got feedback from some the great folks on the [orange page][22] the just reading books is not going to make you a good software engineer.
-Also they mentioned: "all that stuff about `Variadic templates, metaprogramming, memory barriers and the specifics of memory layout` do you really need to know all that?
+I got feedback from some the great folks on the [orange page][22] that just reading books is not going to make you a good software engineer.
+Also they mentioned: "all that stuff about >Variadic templates, meta programming, memory barriers and the specifics of memory layout< do you really need to know all that?
 Is not too obscure and not used on daily basis" ?

-This is absolutely true.
+There is absolutely truth in this.
+First of all: practice, practice, practice.
+Programming is, just like so many things a skill that is really honed by doing it *a lot*.
+Still the mentioned books at great.
+"A Tour of C++", make sure to get the second edition that was just released, is only 256 (yes!) pages.
+I encourage you to read a few chapters and as soon as you found something new, do try it!
+Open up your favorite editor and try it out.
+Also by all means skip chapters that you find difficult, or uninteresting, read through the books to get a sense of the whole and return to the more difficult to grasp parts later.

 Also worth mentioning, [The 7 Habits of Highly Effective People][23] not about c++ at all, its about self-management, but it changed my life.
 Of course there are many other good books, these are just the ones that I read and really stuck with me.